ibm-cloud-docs/vmwaresolutions/archiref/vcsiks/vcsiks-arch-overview-infrastructure.md

 Edge Services Gateways (ESG) and Distributed Logical Routers (DLR).

-The ESG is configured with a SNAT to allow outbound traffic, enabling internet connectivity to download the ICP prerequisites and connectivity to GitHub and Docker or a web-proxy can be used to provide the internet connectivity.
+The ESG is configured with a SNAT to allow outbound traffic, enabling Internet connectivity to download the ICP prerequisites and connectivity to GitHub and Docker or a web-proxy can be used to provide the Internet connectivity.
 The ESG is configured to access DNS and NTP services via the private network.
-Integration to the IKS instance is available via IBM Cloud networking between the VCS instance and IKS.
+Integration to the IKS instance is available via
+{{site.data.keyword.cloud_notm}} networking between the VCS instance and IKS.

 ## VCS components